-To be eligible to apply for honours entry, make sure you have met all the following requirements, namely you have:
+To be eligible to apply for entry into Course 353, make sure you have met all the following requirements, namely you have:

-- 1. completed a degree with a major in Psychology: completed PSYC347, PSYC348, PSYC354 and PSYC251; - 2. completed at least 76 credit points of Psychology subjects at 200- and 300- levels; - 3. at least a credit average for Psychology subjects at 200- and 300- levels.
+- completed all credit point requirements for a degree with a major in Psychology; - completed PSYC347, PSYC348, PSYC354 and PSYC251; - completed at least 76 credit points of Psychology subjects at 200- and 300- levels; - at least a good credit average for Psychology subjects at 200- and 300- levels.

-4.1.2.
-Non-Wollongong graduates
+4.1.2.2.
+NON-WOLLONGONG GRADUATES

 Non-Wollongong graduates require an equivalent qualification (i.e. psychology major) from another tertiary institution accredited by APAC.
 They need also to be eligible to apply for Honours in their own university or, if their university does not have an Honours program, to have completed a 300-level psychological statistics/research methods subject equivalent to PSYC354.
-Entry is competitive, is calculated on all the applicant's marks from his or her accredited major in psychology.
+Entry is highly competitive, and is calculated on all the applicant's marks from his or her accredited major in psychology.

-The number of places available to non-Wollongong University graduates is highly limited.
+The number of places available to non-Wollongong University graduates is extremely limited.
 Usually only a very small number of places are offered to non-Wollongong graduates with outstanding undergraduate psychology grades.
 Hence, the threshold mark for entry is typically higher than that for Wollongong graduates.
 The School of Psychology also reserves the right not to offer places to non-Wollongong graduates in any given year.